Update: This study schedule is available in a redesigned, printable version!

 - Keep reviewing the GRE Math Flashcards, a little each day.

-- For the high achievers, take another Manhattan GRE test
+- For the high achievers, take another Manhattan GRE practice test

 Get a good night’s sleep before the test.